Parents' Weekend 2021 Saturday 2 October 2021

 IT IS IMPORTANT THAT YOU COORDINATE WHERE YOU WILL MEET AFTER PARADE BEFORE YOU DEPART THE BARRACKS!

 LUNCH.
-You have several options for lunch, but you MUST REGISTER for the meals in Coward Hall, Deas Hall, the CAA BBQ.
+You have several options for lunch, but you MUST REGISTER for the meals in Coward Hall, Deas Hall, the CFA BBQ in Buyer Hall and the BBQ at the Alumni Center.
 Your Cadet eats for free in Coward and Deas Halls only - "free" meaning you have already paid for it.
-They will have to pay if you decide to eat at the CAA BBQ.
+They will have to pay if you decide to eat at the CFA or CAA BBQ.

-1) Coward Hall: 14.00 per person - maximum 500 people - experience where, what and how your cadet eats every day.
+2) Coward Hall: TBD per person - maximum 500 people - experience where, what and how your cadet eats every day.
 Because the Band has a tight turn for their next performance, the Band and their Parents are invited to eat in the Riverview Room.
 When you register look for the option that identifies yourself as a Band Parent.

-2) Deas Hall: Box lunches - 10.00 each – maximum of 600 people.
-Each box has a sandwich, chips, granola bar, cookies, and bottled water
+3) Deas Hall: Box lunches - $17.00 each – maximum of 600 people.
+Each box has a sandwich (Ham, Roast Beef or Vegetarian), chips, a slice of lemon pound cake, and bottled water

 Notes for Coward and Deas Halls meals: